Switch168/cordova-plugin-system-sound-services/README.md

-Cordova Plugin Template
+Cordova System Sound Plugin
 ======

-This is a simple starting point for building a Cordova plugin on iOS and Android.
+This is a simple plugin to play sound through System Sound Services.
+The main motivation for creating this plugin is to play DTMF feedback sound while using libwebrtc/iosrtc plugin.